aykut4/brainfck-interpreter-compiler/README.md

 or
 ```
 Usage: ./bfc [-O 0] <outputfile> <input>
-! the order of the options matters
+! the order of the options matter
-! for the full optimization omit -O option
+! for the full optimization omit the -O option

 ./bfc examples/hello.bf
 ./bfc -O 0 examples/hello.bf